UK TAX YEAR: All You Need to Know

 What is a Financial Year?

-A financial year, also known as a fiscal year or a budget year, is a time period defined in government accounting.
+A financial year, also known as a fiscal year or a budget year, is a period defined in government accounting.
 It’s frequently employed in the preparation of a country’s budget.
 In most cases, a country’s financial year does not correspond to the traditional calendar year.
 As a result, countries that use this system will often have taxation rules that require accounting records to be kept and maintained.
-As well as taxes to be assessed, in accordance with the government’s financial year.
+As well as taxes to be assessed, by the government’s financial year.

 In indirect taxes, calculating the tax on a yearly basis is highly important, especially when collecting income tax from a population.
 Annual government fees, such as licence fees and council tax.
 Will be charged in many places based on the fiscal year.
 This is also why a fiscal year is sometimes a tax year.

-When is the Start and End of tax Year dates in the UK?
+When are the Start and End of tax Year dates in the UK?

 The numerals of the calendar year it covers are frequently used to identify specific fiscal years.
 So, if you wanted to see the data for the above-mentioned year.
-You’d have to look for fiscal or tax year 2021/22.
-The following year would be 2022–23, and so forth.
+You’d have to look for fiscal or tax year 2024/25.

-Why Does the UK Financial Year Start From April?
+Why Does the UK Financial Year Start In April?

 The reason the UK fiscal year begins in April has been debated for decades.
 It concerns not only our own country.
-But also a number of other European countries and powers.
+But also several other European countries and powers.

 The existing Julian Calendar, named after Julius Caesar, was ordered to be modified by Pope Gregory XIII in 1582.
 This is because, while the Julian Calendar was quite accurate when it was first set in place in 45 BC.
 The 11-and-a-half-minute gap between it and the solar calendar had built up over the 500 years since then, resulting in a 10-day difference.